 As the Queer Music Heritage site suggests, it’s possible that Avery’s blues style “didn’t jive with the marketing” of Olivia’s mainly folky output. (“…I mean, it’s so insulting when I think of it, to defy my culture, that’s what they wanted me to do, and I guess, sit there with my legs crossed and my arms folded.”)

-Starting out as one of Olivia’s “would-be stars” with the inclusion of the brilliant ‘Sugar Mama‘ on their 1977 Lesbian Concentrate “lesbianthology” of music and poetry, Avery did not release her own first album until several decades later at the age of 58.
+Starting out as one of Olivia’s “would-be stars” with the inclusion of the brilliant ‘Sugar Mama‘ on their 1977 Lesbian Concentrate “lesbianthology” of music and poetry, Avery did not release her own first album until several decades later.
 This is surprising when one considers how striking and memorable Avery’s contribution to Lesbian Concentrate was.
 Of the song, Avery has said:

 “‘Sugar Mama’ just has wonderful memories of when it was written.
 The gal who took me to Olivia in the first place, we wrote it for them exclusively… It was just a love song.
 The song has a line ‘when I love you in the morning, when the bells are ringing, when the church bells are ringing, across the street at St. Mary’s and… Marianne Boers, again, that was my lover, friend and person who thought Olivia was great… we devoted our time and energy and love to them…“

 Lesbian Concentrate was a reaction to the singer Anita Bryant‘s anti-homosexual campaigning and one track, Mary Watkins’ ‘Don’t Pray for Me’ (EDIT: sung by Linda Tillery) was even a direct response to Bryant.
 The orange juice themed cover was a reference to Bryant’s position as a spokesperson for the Florida Citrus Commission: